dotmailer/ec-magento-pwa-toolkit/README.md

 - Note that our support for Page Builder in Magento is currently limited to Adobe Commerce.
 - Adding both embedded- and popover-style forms to a single page is currently not supported.

+## Server configuration

+We have included upward.yml files in the Chat and Page Builder extensions.
+We found we needed to customise some content security policy rules to ensure everything displayed correctly in a production environment.
+They are intended as a guide only; merchants should review these, referring back to the `@magento/upward-security-headers` [upward.yml](https://github.com/magento/pwa-studio/blob/develop/packages/extensions/upward-security-headers/upward.yml), before deployment.

 ## Contribution

 We welcome contributions to this toolkit.
 You may wish to: